til2to/todo-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners to support me when I got stuck and my code reviewers for the advice.
+I would like to thank my coding partners for their support I would like to also thank my code reviewers for their feedbacks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>